Which Pipe Is Best for Plumbing? A Practical Guide for Smart Construction

 Limitations

-PVC pipes cannot withstand high temperatures, making them unsuitable for hot water plumbing.
+PVC pipes are not designed to withstand high temperatures, making them unsuitable for hot water applications.

 Benefits of CPVC Pipes

-• Suitable for both hot and cold water
+- Suitable for hot and cold water distribution

 Common Uses